A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Conclusion

 This paper presents a novel and robust geometry-transformation framework that bridges unstructured B-rep Design Models (DM), knowledge-graph-based Building Information Models (BIM), and EnergyPlus Building Energy Models (BEMs).
 The framework integrates six cleansing methods and three 1LSB Auto Space Generation (ASG) approaches, and systematically evaluates their combined performance.

 Validation across three DM datasets demonstrates that the framework achieves a 100\% processing success rate, maintains high robustness with all cleansing modules enabled, and produces BIM KGs with an average space-related topology accuracy of 0.871 (nGED).
-The framework further produces analytical BEMs with sufficient fidelity to support performance-informed AI applications.
+The subsequent BIM-to-BEM transformation achieves high fidelity in hourly energy simulations, with $R^2 = 0.946$ for heating load and $R^2 = 0.987$ for cooling load.

-By enabling fully automatic transformations from DM to BIM and BEM, the framework extends NG- and KG-based BIM techniques and AI intervention to unstructured design models, unlocking a range of novel applications.
-This facilitates graph neural network (GNN)–based performance prediction, knowledge-graph–enhanced large language model (KG-LLM) reasoning, BIM-based optimization directly from conceptual sketches, and scalable urban-level analysis workflows.
+By enabling fully automatic transformations from DM to BIM and BEM, the framework extends LPG- and KG-based BIM techniques and AI intervention to unstructured design models, unlocking a range of novel applications.
+Many imaginative applications can thus be realized: such as the KG-LLM based model interpretation DIRECTLY on a B-rep model, the BIM-based Building Performance Optimization (BPO) on ANY sketch design, and quick and simple BPS on those DMs.
+Besides, a new UBEM workflow can be discussed with the sequence of SHP-OBJ-BIM-BEM, which can process more complex urban contents with elaborated space structure.

-Future work will focus on improving computational efficiency, mitigating geometric artifacts, and enhancing thermal and functional zoning, further strengthening the framework as an AI infrastructure for early-stage design intelligence.
+Despite these advancements, future work will focus on improving the computational efficiency of cleansing routines, mitigating geometric errors from constructive operations, and implementing advanced thermal zoning algorithms.
+These developments aim to strengthen the framework’s utility in early-stage building design.